imapex/imapex101/module2/Module 2 README.md

    git clone https://github.com/<your_git_id>/101-github-lab
    ```

-4. Create a new branch for your enhancement
+4. Create and checkout a new branch for your enhancement

 	```
    git branch -m adding-email-addr
+    git checkout adding-email-addr
    ```

 	* **_NOTE_ If your branch is going to exist for a longer period of time why you are developing your feature you could add the upstream repo as a remote for your repository as well.**